pyo9912/StockPrediction/README.md

 ## 🧐 Overview for the base project

 **Highlights**:
-- 📈 We analyze a stock price data changes and visualize them with python tools.
+- 📈 We analyze a structured/unstructured data and visualize them with python tools.
 - 💡 We propose a deep learning methods that employs stock price and text data for Stock Prediction.
 - 🔝 The RMSE metric can be boosted from () to () on the () dataset with our new deep learning approach.